kelihansen/01-mobile-first/README.md

 *As a developer, I want to stay up to date with the latest in CSS features.*
 - Instead of using clearfix to make my article images stay within the article containers, I want to find and use the new CSS display property that does a similar thing.

+*As a developer I want to use SMACCS to its fullest.*
+- Categorize your styles into state and theme files.

 ---

 ## Documentation